ZenDevelopmentEcosystem/index-web/README.md

 group, order
 : The listing order among the groups.
 Groups with the same order, is sorted alphabetical.
-  If `use-groups` is false, the order has no effect. and the sites will be sorted alphabetical.
+  If `useGroups` is false, the order has no effect. and the sites will be sorted alphabetical.

 Development
 -----------